Jeremy McCarter is a writer and producer. He is the founder and executive producer of Make-Believe Association, a

-He spent five years on the artistic staff of the Public Theater in New York, where he created and ran the Public Forum series of performances and conversations.
-It brought together America’s leading actors, activists, writers, scholars, musicians, and community leaders to explore the intersection of arts and society.
-Before joining the Public, he directed radio plays that opened for The Magnetic Fields on the band’s 2008 national tour.
+He spent five years on the artistic staff of the Public Theater in New York, where he created and ran the Public Forum series.
+These performances and conversations featured many of America's leading actors, writers, activists, and community leaders, exploring the intersection of arts and society.

 He has written about culture and politics for New York magazine, Newsweek, and The New York Times.
 He wrote the introduction to the 2020 reissue of Thornton Wilder's novel The Ides of March and the liner notes for the cast recording of the 2005 Broadway revival of Stephen Sondheim’s Company.

 He studied history at Harvard, and lives in Chicago.